-Although the Number 11 of Daniel Alfredsson has not been given out since he left the team after the 2012-13 season, the only number the franchise has officially retired is the Number 8, in honor of Frank Finnigan.
+The Senators will officially retire 2 numbers this season: 11, right wing Daniel Alfredsson, 1995-2013; and 4, defenseman Chris Phillips, 1997-2015.
+For the moment, the only number the franchise has officially retired is the Number 8, in honor of Frank Finnigan.
 He came from Shawville, Quebec, not far from Ottawa, so he was a "local boy who made good."
 He was honored for his play for the original Ottawa Senators, as a right wing, 1923–31 & 1932–34, including being an integral part of their 1927 Stanley Cup win.

 Due to the Great Depression, the Senators did not play in the 1931-32 season, and the Toronto Maple Leafs were allowed to sign him, enabling him to win that season's Stanley Cup with the Leafs.
 He was the Senators' Captain upon their return.
 But after that season, they moved to St. Louis, already known for good support of a minor-league team.
 Finnigan scored the final goal in the history of the old Senators.
 The St. Louis Eagles were terrible in 1934-35 and folded, selling him back to the Leafs, for whom he played until 1937.
 He served in the Royal Canadian Air Force in World War II and managed hotels.